 |

-It’s only rarely talked about, but veteran suicide is a growing problem in this country.
+It’s only rarely talked about, but veteran — and not just Vietnam veteran — suicide is a growing problem in this country.
 It also can be better addressed with greater public awareness.
-We’ll provide a more in-depth look at the issue, both past and present, as well as some preliminary tips for what can be done to help the men, women, and families who are most affected…
+We’ll provide a more in-depth look at the issue, both past and present, as well as some preliminary tips for what can be done to help the men, women and families who are most affected.

 From Shell Shock to PTSD: The Silent Epidemic of Mental Illness in Veterans

-Post-World War II saw the term “shell shock” replaced by the term “battle fatigue.”
+Post-World War II saw “shell shock” replaced by the term “battle fatigue.”
 During the years 1945-1960, when Freudian psychoanalysis was the standard mental health treatment, “repressed” feelings of hostility and infantile anxiety (“neurosis“) were a common diagnosis for returning soldiers.
-In fact, psychologists at the time did not think the war caused neurosis.
+In fact, psychologists at the time didn’t think the war caused neurosis.
 Instead, they blamed battle fatigue on the theory that soldiers were already neurotic before they went to war.

 State of the Veteran Suicide Crisis Today